Identifying Preferences when Households are Financially Constrained

 Furthermore, we can utilize the estimates of the distortions to Euler equations to judge which trading restrictions are more severe.
-This exercise, which is similar in spirit to business cycle accounting (\citet{ECTA:ECTA768}), can shed light on the size of the distortions that fully specified structural models should be able to replicate for each asset class.\footnote{Corespondingly, these estimates may also be used as target statistics to validate structural models.
-In \citet{tryphonides2017set}, I develop a formal test.}
+This exercise, which is similar in spirit to business cycle accounting (\citet{ECTA:ECTA768}), can shed light on the size of the distortions that fully specified structural models should be able to replicate for each asset class.\footnote{Correspondingly, these estimates may also be used as target statistics to validate structural models.
+In \citet{tryphonides2017set}, I develop a formal test.} In contrast to typical business cycle accounting exercise where parameters are externally calibrated, the moment inequality framework has allowed us to estimate the structural parameters first while being consistent with the class of frictions under consideration.
+Thus, the estimated wedges will reflect both the in-sample information, as well as the model uncertainty that is already encoded by the identified set.

-In contrast to typical business cycle accounting exercise where parameters are externally calibrated, the moment inequality framework has allowed us to estimate the structural parameters first while being consistent with the class of frictions under consideration.
-Thus, the estimated wedges will reflect both the in-sample information, as well as the model uncertainty that is already encoded by the identified set. \\ Figure \ref{bca} plots the estimated distortions to the two Euler equations used in estimation, as well as the Equity Euler equation, where estimates are expressed as a share of marginal utility.
-Distortions in the bond market range from $0.2\%$ to $4.8\%$ of marginal utility, where distortions in equity trading range from $-0.8\%$ to $3.8\%$.
+Figure \ref{bca} plots the estimated distortions to the two Euler equations used in estimation, as well as the Equity Euler equation, where estimates are expressed as a share of marginal utility.

-In order to further interpret these distortions, notice that the bond and equity pricing equations may be rewritten as follows:
+Distortions in the bond market range from $1.1\%$ to $2.7\%$ of marginal utility, where distortions in equity trading range from $0.1\%$ to $2.0\%$.
+In order to provide further interpretation to these distortions, the bond and equity pricing equations may be rewritten as follows:

 The first expression shows the negative distortion to the risk free rate return due to borrowing constraints, that is, there is "excessive demand" for bonds which puts downward pressure on the return.
 This is consistent with the existing literature that seeks to rationalize the risk free rate puzzle through incomplete markets.
 The second distortion is the weighted risk premium, where the weight is the stochastic discount factor.
-The average distortion $\mu^{e}$ takes both positive and negative values.
+The average distortion $\mu^{eq}$ could be either positive or negative.
 This can be rationalized by the fact that with measured total returns, which include dividend payments but no transaction costs, the distortion to the equity Euler equation will inevitably soak up the aggregate unobserved transaction costs.